Electron neural closure for turbulent magnetosheath simulations: energy channels: Methodology

 Defining the number density $n_s(\mathbf{x},t) := \int d^3 v\, f_s(\mathbf{x},\mathbf{v},t)$, we may integrate equation~\eqref{eq:vlasov} over $\int d^3 v$ to obtain the continuity equation

-Integrating equation~\eqref{eq:vlasov} over $\int d^3 v \;v$ and defining $ V(\mathbf{x},t) := n^{-1}\int d^3 v \; f(\mathbf{x},\mathbf{v},t) \mathbf{v}$ gives the momentum equation
+Integrating equation~\eqref{eq:vlasov} over $\int d^3 v \;\mathbf{v}$ and defining $ \mathbf{V}(\mathbf{x},t) := n^{-1}\int d^3 v \; f(\mathbf{x},\mathbf{v},t) \mathbf{v}$ gives the momentum equation

-where we have defined the pressure tensor $\textbf{P}_s := \int d^3 v \; \left( \mathbf{v}_s - \mathbf{V}_s \right) \left( \mathbf{v}_s - \mathbf{V}_s \right) \, f(\mathbf{x},\mathbf{v}_s,t)$.
+where we have defined the pressure tensor $\textbf{P}_s := {m_s} \int d^3 v \; \left( \mathbf{v}_s - \mathbf{V}_s \right) \left( \mathbf{v}_s - \mathbf{V}_s \right) \, f(\mathbf{x},\mathbf{v}_s,t)$.
 Neglecting the displacement current in equation~\eqref{eq:maxwell}, defining the bulk (average) plasma velocity as $\mathbf{V}$, and considering the mass ordering $m_e \ll m_i$, we get: \begin{widetext}

-\end{widetext} which is known as the \emph{generlized Ohm's law}.
-We have written this equation in normalized units, so that spatial coordinates scale as $d_i$, the \emph{ion inertial length}, and time units as $\Omega_{ci}$, the ion cyclotron frequency.
-The terms multiplying $d_e$, representing the electron inertial length, are related to electron inertia effects.
+\end{widetext} which is known as the \emph{generalized Ohm's law}. {Here $\Delta$ stands for Laplacian}.
+We have written this equation in normalized units, so that spatial coordinates scale as $d_i$, the \emph{ion inertial length}.
+The terms multiplying ${d^2_e}$, representing the electron inertial length, are related to electron inertia effects.
 They play an important role in the Electron Diffusion Region (EDR), near the X-point of reconnection events, where they compete with the influence of the electron pressure tensor $\textbf{P}_e$, which is the subject of this manuscript.

 If the generalized Ohm's law, equation~\eqref{eq:Ohmslaw}, is coupled with the fluid or Vlasov equation (equation~\eqref{eq:vlasov}) for ions, under an appropriate choice of $\textbf{P}_e$, the electron pressure tensor, the system is closed.
 If the ion closure is also prescribed (e.g., at the level of the ion pressure tensor $\textbf{P}_i$), the system is sometimes referred to as eXtended MHD (XMHD) and can be proven to be Hamiltonian~\cite{abdelhamid_hamiltonian_2015,lingam_remarkable_2015}, i.e., possesses structure preservation and even topological invariants~\cite{lingam_concomitant_2016}.